alissacrane123/Module-2-Resources/week-6/d2-promises/practice-promises/README.md

 ## Problem #2 (`your-code/problem_2.js`)

+* Don't forget to `npm install`!

 1. Go to the following url: http://www.omdbapi.com/apikey.aspx and sign up for an api key!
-You should receive a confirmation email containing your very own api key!
+You should receive a confirmation email containing your very own api key.

 2. set the variable `apiKey` to your new api key